LANAP® Laser Treatment New York City

 - Research shows that the procedure stimulates new bone growth around existing teeth, adding support and strength.

-Many New York City and Manhattan patients are good candidates for LANAP, and the procedure offers them the opportunity to save teeth that may otherwise be a lost cause.
+Many New York City patients are good candidates for LANAP, and the procedure offers them the opportunity to save teeth that may otherwise be a lost cause.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Dr. Kissel may place a local antibiotic in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.